oracle/terraform-provider-oci/website/docs/r/core_ipv6.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `hostname` - (Optional) (Updatable) The hostname associated with the IPv6 address.
+Only the hostname label, not the FQDN.
 * `ip_address` - (Optional) An IPv6 address of your choice.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns an IPv6 address from the subnet.
 The subnet is the one that contains the VNIC you specify in `vnicId`.
 Example: `2001:DB8::`
 * `ipv6subnet_cidr` - (Optional) The IPv6 prefix allocated to the subnet.
 This is required if more than one IPv6 prefix exists on the subnet.
 * `lifetime` - (Optional) (Updatable) Lifetime of the IP address.
 There are two types of IPv6 IPs: